shahdosama10/Boycott/README.md

 ## Project Structure

 - `data.pl`: Contains the facts about customers, items, orders, boycott companies, and their alternatives.
-- `main.pl`: Contains the required predicates to solve the problem statements.
+- `rules.pl`: Contains the required predicates to solve the problem statements.

 ## Facts (data.pl)